Be an Efficient News Researcher

 News researchers basically look for news and stories for TV program airing.
 This is the initial job TV stations offer to interns or fresh graduates with a degree in communication arts or journalism.

-- 1Search for hard news.Hard news are the current events happening in the country.
+- 1Hard news are the current events happening in the country.
 These are straight and serious news stories that are also told in direct to the point and succinct manner.
-There are many leads to finding these types of news because they are on the headlines on TV, radio and online news.Advertisement
+There are many leads to finding these types of news because they are on the headlines on TV, radio and online news.Search for hard news.Advertisement

-- 2Search for features.Feature stories are light stories that are a little bit on the creative side.
+- 2Feature stories are light stories that are a little bit on the creative side.
 These news items are developed to support the current headlines.
-They supplement the tone of the current state of the country.Advertisement
+They supplement the tone of the current state of the country.Search for features.Advertisement

 Qualities of an Efficient News Researcher